Discord4J/Dockerfiles/README.md

 If you just want to rebuild, simply adapt that script by commenting out the `docker push xx` lines.
 3. To start the server, run `launch.sh`.

+Additionally, you should create a `.env` file which defines environment variables.